enthought/pyface/docs/source/image_types.rst

 Accessing Images and Image Metadata
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you give either a :class:`~pyface.ui_traits.Image` an image name which
+If you give an :class:`~pyface.ui_traits.Image` an image name which
 starts with ``@``, then it will interpret the name to be the id of an
 image in the :class:`~pyface.image.image.ImageLibrary` of the form
 ``@<volume-name>:<image-name>``.
 Alternatively, you can ask the image